beyond-the-cloud-dev/soql-lib/website/docs/basic-features.md

 [AccessLevel Class](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_class_System_AccessLevel.htm)

-Object permission and field-level security is controlled by the framework.
-Developer can change FLS settings match business requirements.
+Object permissions and field-level security are controlled by the lib.
+Developers can change FLS settings to match business requirements.

 ### User mode

-By default all queries are in `AccessLevel.USER_MODE`.
+By default, all queries are executed in `AccessLevel.USER_MODE`.

 > The object permissions, field-level security, and sharing rules of the current user are enforced.

 ### System mode

-Developer can change it by using `.systemMode()` which apply `AccessLevel.SYSTEM_MODE`.
+Developers can change the mode to `AccessLevel.SYSTEM_MODE` by using the `.systemMode()` method.

 > The object and field-level permissions of the current user are ignored, and the record sharing rules are controlled by the sharingMode.